rameshcharykotha/table-filter/README.md

 # table-filter
-Bootstrap + JQuery based  HTML table filter plugin, You just need to pass the id of the table,
+Bootstrap + JQuery based  HTML table filter plugin, You just need to pass the id of the table to tableFilter.filter('id of the table') method, on clicking of this button will open a bootstrap model containing the values of the table

-<input type="button" value="filter"
-		onclick="tableFilter.filter('#test')">

-on clicking of this button will open a bootstrap model containing the values of the table

 <table id="test">
 		<tr>